How to Get the Best AU to Cebu Flights In the next few months, VA Platinum will celebrate…

-Imagine training a team member for 6 months, to only have them leave because they didn’t feel valued.
+Imagine training a team member for 6 months only to have them leave because they didn’t feel valued.

-Mind you, we have staff joining us with 3+ years’ experience and they are being paid as junior call centre agents.
+The table below gives you a guide as to the salary you should be paying your staff.
+Mind you, we have staff joining us with 3+ years’ experience and they are being paid as junior call center agents.

-These entry-level working Filipino citizens would need to spend at least ₱10,300 on housing rent, bills, food, transportation, laundry, bathroom and a phone credit allowance.
+These entry-level working Filipino citizens would need to spend at least ₱10,300 on housing rent, bills, food, transportation, laundry, bathroom, and a phone credit allowance.

-A basic apartment can cost between ₱6,000 to ₱10,000 per month whereas renting a whole house can be anywhere from ₱12,000 to ₱20,000 depending on the location and neighbourhood.
+Staff earning an annual income of ₱20,000-₱25,000, may opt to get an apartment instead of living in a cramp boarding house or bed space.
+A basic apartment can cost between ₱6,000-₱10,000 per month whereas renting a whole house can be anywhere between ₱12,000 to ₱20,000 depending on the location and neighborhood.

 For a single person living on his/her own, ₱15,000 can get a person by with a little extra to enjoy personal desires.

-But do you want to pay staff so that they can ‘just get by’?
+But do you want to pay staff so that they can just get by?

 Out of the blue, they stop communicating with you.
-Yikes!

 Did you consider their feelings?
 Did you respect them?
 Did you create an open and transparent relationship?
 Or did you act as a dictator from across the ocean and expect them to perform for you?

-All VA Platinum staff start off with this income band between ₱25,000 and ₱40,000.
+All VA Platinum staff start off in this income band between ₱25,000 to ₱40,000.